-For litigation in a federal district court, the time from filing a complaint to a trial decision varies across the 94 district courts.
-Typically, the time to a decision is 24-36 months.
-That decision usually includes a single verdict covering infringement, validity, and damages.
-Many courts have patent "local rules," which set deadlines before a trial for each side to disclose their infringement and invalidity contentions, and their positions on claim construction.
-Claim construction is usually decided through a specific briefing and hearing process during the litigation.
+For a patent litigation in a federal district court, the time from filing a complaint to a trial decision varies across the 94 district courts.
+Typically, the time to a decision by trial is 24-36 months, including in the most active courts, such as the District of Delaware, the Northern District of California, and the Eastern District of Texas.
+In some courts, such as the Eastern District of Virginia, the time to a decision by trial is much shorter and can be reached in 14-18 months.
+In the United States, the trial decision usually includes a single verdict covering infringement, validity, and damages.
+Many district courts have patent "local rules," which set deadlines before a trial for each side to disclose their infringement and invalidity contentions, and their positions on claim construction.
+Claim construction is usually decided through a specific briefing and hearing process (known as a "Markman hearing") during the litigation.
 However, judges are afforded deference in managing their own dockets, and so the process for claim construction in each case may vary.
 Proceedings in the ITC are fast-paced and typically take 12-15 months to reach an initial determination.
 No damages are available at the ITC.
-The main remedy is an exclusion of the infringing goods.
-PTAB proceedings are limited to rulings on patentability, and must be completed within 12 months of the date the PTAB institutes a proceeding.
+The main remedy is an exclusion of the importation of the infringing goods.
+PTAB proceedings are limited to rulings on validity, and must be completed within 12 months of the date the PTAB institutes a proceeding.
+The institution of a PTAB proceeding is based on a number of factors and institution may be denied if, for example, there are overlapping issues in a parallel or prior proceeding.